Media/Wawa Line: Route

 The line is double-tracked from Arsenal Interlocking to Elwyn and single-tracked beyond, with passing sidings at or near Glen Riddle, Lenni, Glen Mills, Cheyney, Westtown and West Chester.
 The sidings once allowed multiple commuter trains to operate on the single-track section.
 Passing sidings were marked by the PRR's trademark bowtie catenary poles, while single-track areas used single-pole catenary supports.
 After regular service ended beyond Elwyn in 1986, vandals gradually stole the copper catenary wire, prompting SEPTA to remove the rest in summer 2005.
-SEPTA has been aggressively replacing its legacy catenary systemwide; it replaced the remaining 1928 catenary from University City to Lenni between 2014 and 2017.
+SEPTA has been aggressively replacing its older catenary equipment; it replaced the remaining 1928 catenary from University City to Lenni between 2014 and 2017.

 History

 The line was originally built by the West Chester and Philadelphia Railroad (WC&P), which opened the Philadelphia-to-Burmont section on November 15, 1853.
 The WC&P extended service to Media on October 19, 1854, and to West Chester on November 11, 1858.

 In the early 1880s, the Pennsylvania Railroad gained control of the line, which it renamed its West Chester Branch.
 One early station, Pennellton, located along a passing siding between the stations of Darlington and Wawa, was removed from service by 1911.
 Electrified service along the line began on December 2, 1928.

 The line passed to Penn Central in 1968 and was later absorbed into Conrail in 1976.